 15.3.1 Past Glaciations

 Through geologic history, climate has changed slowly over millions of years.
-Before to the most recent Pliocene-Quaternary glaciation, there were three other major glaciations .
-The oldest, known as the Huronian, occurred toward the end Archean-early Proterozoic (~2.5 billion years ago).
+Before the most recent Pliocene-Quaternary glaciation, there were three other major glaciations .
+The oldest, known as the Huronian, occurred toward the end of the Archean-early Proterozoic (~2.5 billion years ago).
 The major event of that time, the great oxygenation event (Chapter 8), is most commonly associated with the cause of that glaciation.
 The increased oxygen is thought to have reacted with the potent greenhouse gas methane, causing cooling .

-The end of the Proterozoic (about 700 million years ago) had more glaciation, known as the Snowball Earth hypothesis .
+The end of the Proterozoic (about 700 million years ago) had another glaciation, known as the Snowball Earth hypothesis .
 Glacial evidence has been interpreted in widespread rock sequences globally, and even has been linked to low-latitude glaciation .
-Limestone rock (usually formed tropical marine environments) and glacial deposits (usually formed in cold climates) are often found together from this time in regions all around the world.
+Limestone rock (usually formed in tropical marine environments) and glacial deposits (usually formed in cold climates) are often found together from this time in regions all around the world.
 In Utah, Antelope Island in the Great Salt Lake has interbedded limestone and glacial deposits (diamictites) interpreted to be formed by continental glaciation .
 The idea of the controversial Snowball Earth hypothesis is that a runaway albedo effect (ice and snow reflecting solar radiation) might cause a complete freezing of land and ocean surfaces and a collapse of biological activity.
-The ice covered earth would only melt when carbon dioxide from volcanoes reached high concentrations, due to the inability for carbon dioxide to enter the now-frozen ocean.
+The ice covered earth would only melt when carbon dioxide from volcanoes reached high concentrations, due to the inability for carbon dioxide to enter the then-frozen ocean.
 Some studies estimated carbon dioxide was 350 times higher than today’s concentrations .
 The complete freezing and extent of the freezing has come into question.

 Glaciation also occurred in the Paleozoic, most notably with the Karoo Glaciation of the Pennsylvanian (323 to 300 million years ago).
-This also was caused by an increase of oxygen and a subsequent drop in carbon dioxide, most likely caused by the evolution and rise of land plants .
+This also was caused by an increase of oxygen and a subsequent drop in carbon dioxide, most likely produced by the evolution and rise of land plants .

 During the Cenozoic Era (the last 65 million years), climate started out warm and gradually cooled to today.
 This warm time is called the Paleocene-Eocene Thermal Maximum and Antarctica and Greenland were ice free during this time.
 Since the Eocene, tectonic events during the Cenozoic caused persistent and significant planetary cooling.
-For example, the collision of the Indian Plate with the Asian Plate created the Himalaya Mountains increasing the weathering and erosion rates.
-This increased rate of weathering of silicate minerals, especially feldspar, consumes carbon dioxide from the atmosphere and therefore reduces the greenhouse effect, resulting in long-term cooling .
+For example, the collision of the Indian Plate with the Asian Plate created the Himalaya Mountains increasing weathering and erosion rates.
+An increased rate of weathering of silicate minerals, especially feldspar, consumes carbon dioxide from the atmosphere and therefore reduces the greenhouse effect, resulting in long-term cooling .

 At about 40 Ma, the narrow gap between the South American Plate and the Antarctica Plate widened, resulting in the opening of the Drake Passage.
 This allowed for the unrestricted west-to-east flow of water around Antarctica, the Antarctic Circumpolar Current, which effectively isolated the southern ocean from the warmer waters of the Pacific, Atlantic, and Indian Oceans.
 The region cooled significantly, and by 35 million year ago (Oligocene) glaciers had started to form on Antarctica .